-But, before we dig into the concept of Interactive Infographics, let’s first discuss what an Infographic is.
-Oxford Dictionary had a pretty broad definition of the word infographic: “Information or data that is shown in a chart, diagram, etc. so that it is easy to understand,” the main goal of an infographic is to present information in a way that is visually appealing and easy to understand.
+Before delving into Interactive Infographics, it’s important to define what an infographic is.
+While Oxford Dictionary provides a broad definition of infographics as “information or data that is shown in a chart, diagram, etc. so that it is easy to understand,” the main goal of an infographic is to present information in a way that is visually appealing and easy to understand.

 What is an Interactive Infographic?